THE KNACK OF DOING: Stories

 Now Black Sparrow is an imprint of David R. Godine, Publisher.
 Godine books were also to be greedily snatched because (unlike Black Sparrow books) they were gorgeously designed and produced, and the Godine colophon was a rock-solid guarantee of an excellent book and an excellent novel or story (you DO remember the difference between books and novels/stories, right?).
 When I asked the Godine folks for a copy of this book and they obliged, off I went down the rabbit-hole into the weird world of modern publishing and its shifts, changes, disappearances and reappearances, and general not-like-it-was-ness.

 Twelve stories and a novella in about 200 pages of text?
 Whew.
 Economy of expression, anyone?
-I’ll probably never match that in making my comments, comme d'habitude, story by story, and can pretty much promise my attempts at summation will be significantly more prolix.
+I’ll probably never match that in making my comments, comme d'habitude, story by story in the Bryce Method, and can pretty much promise my attempts at summation will be significantly more prolix.

 Forkhead Box brings to somewhat dingy life one Schaumann, the official executioner at Sing Sing.
 In his spare time, he breeds mice.
 They don’t all live, obviously, since he’s breeding them for various qualities.
 And clearly such a hobby, carried on in his basement, is obvious to his family.